• Home

 • While the pasta is cooking, add oil to a large nonstick skillet along with the garlic and saute for 1-2 minutes.

 • Next, add the tomatoes and basil and allow to heat through.
-Add the cooked linguine and the grated cheese to the skillet; then toss to coat.Ā
+Add the cooked linguine to the skillet; then toss to coat.
+Add grated cheese if desired to your liking.

 Keyword pasta